ctroy978/ocr-mcp/conductor/tracks/scrubber_tool_20251227/spec.md

 ## Requirements
 - **Input:** JSONL from OCR tool.
 - **Output:** JSONL with redacted text.
-- **Scope:** Scrubbing is restricted to the first 20 lines of text to avoid accidental redaction of literary references.
+- **Scope:** Scrubbing is restricted to the first 20 lines of text.
 - **Data Sources:**
     - `school_names.csv`: List of current students.
     - `common_names.csv`: List of common first/last names (Romanized).
 - **Replacement:** Detected names will be replaced with `[STUDENT_NAME]`.

+## Matching Logic
+- **Case-Insensitivity:** Matching must ignore case (e.g., "john" matches "John").
+- **Atomic Scrubbing:** First and last names are treated independently.
+If "John Doe" is in the list, both "John" and "Doe" should be scrubbed individually wherever they appear in the target zone.

 ## Technical Details
 - **Location:** `edmcp/tools/scrubber.py`
 - **Lists:** `edmcp/data/names/*.csv`
-- **Method:** Regex-based matching using names loaded from CSVs.